 Inspired by this story?

-For more information about studying mechanical engineering and our range of courses within the School of Marine Science and Engineering please visit the school page.
+For more information about studying mechanical engineering and our range of courses within the School of Engineering please visit the school page.

 Want to find similar alumni?